What does the word yoni mean?

 It is very important to keep the attitude of love and devotion towards the Shakti, the Mother in all her forms throughout the entire ritual.

-P.S.In my new online course I offer a full esoteric transmission and step by step guidance of Yoni and Lingam Puja.
+P.S.In my Tantra online course I offer a full esoteric transmission and step by step guidance of Yoni and Lingam Puja.

 And an extra bonus – Yoni and Lingam Massage!